Dpoudel18/PittPads/README.md

 Beds and Baths: Please note that Zillow does not have avaiable beds and baths data to be scraped.
 - This functionality works for Redfin, Apartments, and Craigslist.

+Heatmap: The `pittsburgh_rent_heatmap.html` file in the src folder is automically loaded onto PittPads.